Few things are as anxiety-ridden for parents as their children getting ready to start driving and take driver’s ed classes.

-In general, online driver’s ed classes are very reasonably priced compared to brick & mortar courses, and they offer extra value by being interactive, flexible and accessible anytime, anywhere.
+In general, online driver’s ed classes are very reasonably priced compared to brick & mortar courses, and they offer extra value by being interactive, flexible, and accessible anytime, anywhere.

 How Much Time Does It Take To Finish An Online Driver’s Ed Class?

-Again, courses vary, but the flexibility of online based driver’s ed classes is that it can fit into otherwise idle time, like when you are driving somewhere, for example.
+Again, courses vary, but the flexibility of online-based driver’s ed classes is that they can fit into otherwise idle time, like when you are driving somewhere, for example.
 Also, because courses use video, graphics and have interactive aspects, the learning tends to be more effective, relative to the time spent, than a regular classroom course.